WesleyBLDC/10xgrokipedia/README.md

 - Final list: candidates are sorted by `score` descending; the top `max_results` are returned to the client.
 - Caching and refresh: results are cached in-memory per topic phrase and `max_results` for `TWEETS_CACHE_TTL` seconds.
 Use `POST /api/topics/{slug}/tweets/refresh` (or the ↻ button in the UI) to clear the cache and refetch fresh results.
 - UI: the left rail shows a compact, sticky “Top Tweets” widget with ranked numbers; the top three items are visually highlighted.
 Items link directly to the tweet on X.

+### Grok Summary of Top Tweets

+- Endpoint: `GET /api/topics/{slug}/tweets/summary?max_results=10`
+- The backend generates 2–3 concise bullet points summarizing the highest-ranked tweets for the topic using the Grok API.
+- Inputs to Grok: the current topic phrase and the top 3–5 tweets (by engagement score) including basic metrics.
+The prompt emphasizes prioritizing the “top of the top” tweets, neutral tone, and no links/hashtags.
+- Caching: summaries are cached in-memory for `TWEETS_SUMMARY_TTL` seconds (default 600s).
+The `POST /tweets/refresh` endpoint also clears the summary cache for that topic.
+- Env vars:
+  - `GROK_API` (required) — Grok API key (root `.env` is supported)
+  - `GROK_API_BASE` (optional, default `https://api.x.ai/v1`)
+  - `GROK_MODEL` (optional, default `grok-2-latest`)
+  - `TWEETS_SUMMARY_TTL` (optional, seconds, default `600`)